 General Requirements.

-A licensed Marijuana Establishment shall, as an element of its License, be licensed to transport its Marijuana Products to other licensed establishments, except as otherwise provided herein.
+A licensed Marijuana Establishment shall be licensed to transport its Marijuana and Marijuana Products to other licensed establishments, including except as otherwise provided herein.

 Marijuana Products may only be transported between licensed Marijuana Establishments by registered Marijuana Establishment Agents.